Not All Directions Matter: Towards Structured and Task-Aware Low-Rank Model Adaptation: Introduction

-To address these critical gaps, we introduce \textbf{StructLoRA}, a novel framework that enhances LoRA with two synergistic components: task-aware filtering and structural coordination.
-An overview is depicted in Figure~\ref{fig:lora-vs-structlora}.
-To counteract semantic drift, StructLoRA first employs a principled filtering mechanism inspired by the Information Bottleneck principle~\cite{tishby2015deep, alemi2017deep}.
+To address these critical gaps, we introduce \ours, a novel framework that enhances LoRA with two synergistic components: task-aware filtering and structural coordination.
+An overview is shown in Figure~\ref{fig:lora-vs-structlora}.
+To counteract semantic drift, \ours first employs a principled filtering mechanism inspired by the Information Bottleneck principle~\cite{tishby2015deep, alemi2017deep, liao2024assessing}.
 This module learns to preserve only those update directions that are maximally informative for the task objective by optimizing a constrained objective.

 Subsequently, to mitigate structural incoherence, we explicitly model inter-layer dependencies by representing the network as a computational graph.
-A lightweight and tailored Graph Neural Network (GNN) then propagates and refines these filtered updates, encouraging smoother and more aligned adaptation trajectories across the model's depth.
-Crucially, this coordination module operates \textbf{only during training} and is discarded at inference, perfectly preserving LoRA's zero-latency advantage.
+A lightweight, tailored Graph Neural Network~(GNN) then propagates and refines these filtered updates, encouraging smoother and more aligned adaptation trajectories across the model depth.
+Crucially, this coordination module operates \textbf{only during training} and is discarded at inference, fully preserving LoRA's zero-latency advantage.

-We empirically validate the effectiveness of StructLoRA across a comprehensive suite of benchmarks, fine-tuning powerful large language model, vision language model, and vision model such as LLaMA, LLaVA, and ViT on challenging tasks in natural language understanding, computer vision, and multimodal reasoning.
-Our results demonstrate that StructLoRA consistently and significantly outperforms strong PEFT baselines---including LoRA, AdaLoRA, and DoRA---particularly in low-resource and low-rank regimes.
-Furthermore, StructLoRA substantially closes the performance gap to full fine-tuning while incurring negligible training overhead and zero additional inference latency.
+We empirically validate the effectiveness of \ours across a comprehensive suite of benchmarks, fine-tuning powerful large language models, vision language models, and vision models such as LLaMA, LLaVA, and ViT on challenging tasks in natural language understanding, computer vision, and multimodal reasoning.
+Our results demonstrate that \ours consistently and significantly outperforms strong PEFT baselines, including LoRA, AdaLoRA, and DoRA, particularly in low-resource and low-rank regimes.
+Furthermore, \ours substantially closes the performance gap to full fine-tuning while incurring negligible training overhead and zero additional inference latency.